-During the shaving process the grooves on the driver will be removed as you can see in the the picture below.
-Since grooves are only there for aesthetic reasons some players will opt to just leave the club groove less after shaving.
+During the shaving process the grooves on the driver will be removed as you can see in the the picture above Since grooves are only there for aesthetic reasons some players will opt to just leave the club groove less after shaving.
 We do offer to regroove the club for an additional $25 if desired.
-The driver in the picture on the right below has been regrooved.
+The driver in the picture on the right above has been regrooved.
 All lines will be black after regrooving.

 You will notice that clubs with thinner faces will have less durability.
 That is the trade off, but it is well worth the added performance to most golfers.
 We have very few problems with durabilty when our suggested COR shaving levels (based on a player’s swing speed) are adhered to.
 We do guarantee not to damage or break your club while we are working on it, but cannot guarantee the durability of it afterwords.
 You will be able to select your desired shaving level when you order our service.
 We suggest .880 COR for most golfers as that will give the best blend of performance and durability. .890 COR may be acceptable for those with a swing speed under 100 and .900 COR should be reserved for those players with swing speeds under 90.
 Clubs with lesser degrees of loft ie 8 to 9 are going to sustain more pressure upon impact than a higher lofted club also simply due to the angle of impact.